 The hearing will be live.
 Live hearings may be conducted with all parties physically present in the same geographic location, or, at the College's discretion, any and all parties, witnesses, and other participants may appear at the live hearing virtually, with technology enabling participants simultaneously to see and hear each other.
 There will be a single verbatim record, such as an audio recording or a transcript, of the hearing (excluding deliberation).
-The recording is created for two limited purposes only: for reference by the hearing officer(s) during deliberations and for review by the appeal officer during an appeal.
-No other recordings of hearings are allowed, and no other access to the recording is permitted.
-The recording, and all other records associated with the case, are the property of the College
+The recording will be available to the parties for inspection and review, per request.
+No other recordings of hearings are allowed, and no otheraccess to the recording is permitted.
+The recording, and all other records associated with the case, are the property of the College.

 The hearing is closed to persons other than those who are directly involved.
-The parties and their respective advisors may choose to attend the entire portion of the hearing during which information is provided to the hearing officer(s).
+The parties and their respective advisors may choose to attend the entire portion of the hearing during which information is provided to the hearing panelist(s).
 Witnesses are permitted to attend the hearing only when they are answering questions.

 Each party will be provided with the opportunity to provide an opening statement lasting approximately five (5) minutes or less.
 Each party's advisor will be permitted to ask the other party and any witnesses all relevant questions and follow-up questions, including those challenging credibility.
 Cross-examination will be conducted directly, orally, and in real time by the party's advisor of choice and never by a party personally.
-Either party may ask that the hearing be conducted with the parties located in separate rooms with technology enabling the hearing officer(s) and parties to simultaneously see and hear the party or witness answering questions.
-Before a party or witness answers a question, a decision-makermust first determine whether the question is relevant and explain any decision to exclude aquestion as not relevant.
+Either party may ask that the hearing be conducted with the parties located in separate rooms with technology enabling the hearing panelist(s) and parties to simultaneously see and hear the party or witness answering questions.
+Before a party or witness answers a question, a decision-maker must first determine whether the question is relevant and explain any decision to exclude aquestion as not relevant.
 If a party does not have an advisor present at the live hearing, the College will provide without fee or charge to that party, an advisor of the College's choice, who may be, but is not required to be, an attorney, to ask cross-examination questions on behalf of that party.